Infopost | 2023.11.05

 Hunter S Thompson Fear and Loathing holding laptop

-Three interesting posts from elsewhere on the indieweb:
+I've come across three interesting posts from elsewhere on the indieweb, their titles (links to follow):

-And two arts and entertainment posts for a little variety:
+And for a little variety, two arts and entertainment posts:

 There's a recurring theme of static site generators (SSGs), so I'll start with talking about my own.